 Geologist Norman Dausinger, who was involved with the Sugarloaf Peak Project from 1981 through 2004 or 2005, gave two conceptual potential resource opinions of "about 100 million tons containing 1.5 million ounces gold and 25 million ounces silver", and 60 million tons at a grade of 0.02 opt Au and 0.30-0.50 opt Ag.
 The historical conceptual resource opinions were reported by Westworld in 1983 (Dausinger, N.E., 1983, Phase I Drill Program and Evaluation of Gold-Silver Potential, Sugarloaf Peak Project, Quartzsite, Arizona: Report for Westworld) and 1987 (Dausinger, N.E., 1987, Sugarloaf Peak Project, La Paz County, Arizona: Report for Westworld), respectively.
-These potential resource have not been verified as a current mineral resources.
-None of the key assumptions, parameters, and methods used to prepare the conceptual potential resource opinions were reported, and no resource categories were used.
+These potential resource have not been verified as a current mineral resource opinions were reported, and no resource categories were used.
 No more recent estimates or data are available as of the effective date of the Sugarloaf Peak Technical Report.
 A Qualified Person has not done sufficient work to classify these conceptual potential resource opinions as current mineral resources.
 Arizona Metals does not represent that these conceptual potential resource opinions are current mineral resources, and does not rely on them as a current mineral resources.